Vincent Rice

 Vincent Rice (21 April 1875 – 27 May 1959) was an Irish politician and lawyer.

 A native of County Monaghan, he was educated at St Mary's College, Dundalk and attended University College Dublin.
 He entered King's Inns in 1900, and became a barrister in 1904 and senior counsel in 1924.

-He was first elected to Dáil Éireann as a National League Party Teachta Dála (TD) for the Dublin South constituency at the June 1927 general election.
-In August 1927 joined the Cumann na nGaedheal party.
-Other former independents who joined "Mr Cosgrave's ranks" included Labour independent John Daly and Bryan Cooper.
+He was first elected to the 5th Dáil as a National League Party TD for Dublin South at the June 1927 general election.
+He did not take the party pledge, and after he had voted with the government in key votes, his membership of the party was terminated.
+Shortly after the dissolution of the 5th Dáil in August 1927, Rice joined Cumann na nGaedheal along with other independent TDs John Daly and Bryan Cooper.

-He lost his seat at the September 1927 general election but was elected as a Cumann na nGaedheal TD for the Dublin North constituency at a by-election on 3 April 1928 caused by the disqualification of James Larkin due to bankruptcy.
+He lost his seat at the September 1927 general election but was elected as a Cumann na nGaedheal TD for Dublin North at a by-election on 3 April 1928 caused by the disqualification of James Larkin due to bankruptcy.
 He lost his seat again at the 1932 general election but was re-elected at the 1933 general election.
 He stood as a Fine Gael candidate at the 1937 general election but did not retain his seat.
 He also stood unsuccessfully as a pro-business Independent candidate at the 1943 general election.

 He died in Rathmines, Dublin, on 27 May 1959.